plone/training/docs/plone-deployment/plone-stack.md

 ## Plone Backend

-WSGI process running on port 8080, is the the server with Plone API.
-Even though it is possible to run it without a specialized database, we recommend you to point to either a ZEO server or a relational database.
+WSGI process running on port 8080, is the server with Plone API.
+Even though it's possible to run it without a specialized database, it's better you to point to either a ZEO server or a relational database.

 ## Database

 Specialized database layer.
 It could be either a ZEO server or a relational database.

-# Simple Setup
+# Basic Setup

 All services running on the same server

 ## Without a specialized database

 Webserver -> Plone Frontend -> Plone Backend

 ## With a specialized database

-Webserver -> Plone Frontend -> Plone Backend -> Database
+Webserver → Plone Frontend → Plone Backend → Database

 # Multi-server